: This is a required part of character building and get no reward.

 “Seeking a Path“: This is assumption of a specific class (for each class), the choice of a class path (ex: magic school, circle, berserker, etc. – usually at second or third level), and class features (ex: channel divinity).

 Background Perspectives: The background perspectives (Personality, Ideal, Bond Flaw, etc.) provide a opportunity to give your character some outlooks and motivations.
-You can choose or randomly generate the values for these.
-If you tell the story behind the suite of perspectives it is worth 2 character crafting reward tokens ().
+You can choose or randomly generate (+1 ) the values for these.
+If you tell the story behind the suite of all the perspectives, it is worth 2 character reward tokens ().

-- x 1 = The character starts play with single measure of Lore.
+- x 1 = The character starts play with single measure of Lore (A +2 on a subject, such as Elves, that is used by multiple skills).

 - x 2 = The character starts play with a measure of Inspiration.

-- x 7+ = Detailed Upbringing: The character starts play with 2 measures of Lore.
-Additionally, they start play with maximum HP for their first HD (if some other effect grants this, they gain +1 HP and max.
-HP) and +1 Essence.
-The character gains 2 measures of Bound to the Pattern.
+- x 7+ = Detailed Upbringing: The character starts play with another measure of Lore.
+Their second Hit Dice in their primary class is maximum.
+The character begins with +1 Essence.
 Some or all of these may be exchanged for additional knowledge or power (spell, use, feat, etc.) agreed upon by the GM.

 - Alternate Upbringing: This badge can be used if a player writes a character’s background stories in such a way that the character does not fit into (or gain the benefits of) any setting-normal culture/racial upbringing.
 Physiological traits such as dark vision are possessed by the character, but they gain no other racial aspects.
 Instead, the may use the Alternate [Human] Traits or a specific racial upbringing profile (though the story must explain how they were raised to adulthood in that racial/cultural mode).
 In humans this ignores all regional aspects, and takes the place of the normal ability score adjustment.